Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/ble_weather_station/readme.md

 ## Description:

 > The application demonstrates a solution based on Microchip products for environmental or weather industry products.
 The application demonstrates posting of weather and motion sensor data collected from the various sensors to android mobile application via BLE (Bluetooth Low Energy).
-The PTH (Pressure, Temperature and Humidity) collected from the Mikro elektronika weather click board and motion sensor data collected from the Mikro elektronika 10DOF Click are posted to the android application via BM71 Bluetooth module.
+The PTH (Pressure, Temperature and Humidity) collected from BME680 sensor of the Mikro elektronika 13DOF click board and motion sensor data collected from BMI088 and BMM150 sensors of Mikro elektronika 13DOF Click are posted to the android application via BM71 Bluetooth module.

-> The host microcntroller (SAM D21) is interfaced to the weather click and  10DOF click over the I2C interface and BM71 XPRO over UART.
+> The host microcntroller (SAM D21) is interfaced to the 13DOF click over the I2C interface and BM71 XPRO over UART.

 ## Modules/Technology Used:
 - Peripheral Modules